Kyra F. Riddell

 MA in Counseling Psychology with a concentration in Somatic Therapy

 Treating Adults & Adolescents 12 years and older

-DUE TO THE COVID-19 OUTBREAK: I am offering sliding scale telehealth therapy to Californians using a secure HIPAA compliant video platform or in-person masked sessions.
+DUE TO THE COVID-19 OUTBREAK: I am offering telehealth therapy to Californians using a secure HIPAA-compliant video platform or in-person masked sessions.

 Admitting you need support and the idea of starting therapy can be challenging.
 So welcome, you have made it this far!
 It is important to find a therapist that is the right fit for you.
 I encourage clients to call me or you can reach out through the ‘Connect’ tab under the Menu link above to set up a time to talk.
 I offer a free introductory 20 minute consultation over the phone to answer any questions, share with you my services and therapeutic style, and to see if I am best suited to treat the issues for which you are seeking therapy.
 It is of utmost importance to me to create a safe environment as we get to know one another so I can assist you with your life challenges.
 In order for you to have an idea ahead of time with how I work, I have shared my practice approaches below.

 I provide individual therapy, treating adults and adolescents from age 12 and older.
 I specialize in treating trauma, dissociation, depression, and anxiety disorders.
 In addition, I have experience treating chronic pain, eating disorders, body image, life transitions, LGBTQIA community, divorce, and relationship issues.